How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Apply for the HFE Letter Mortgage CPF

-The HFE Letter is mandatory before you can ballot for a BTO or submit a resale application.
-It confirms your buyer status, eligible CPF grants, and maximum HDB concessionary loan.
-Processing takes 1 to 3 weeks; the letter is valid for 9 months.
+You need the HFE Letter in hand before you can ballot for a BTO or put in a resale application.
+It confirms your buyer status, the CPF grants you qualify for, and your maximum HDB concessionary loan.
+Processing takes 1 to 3 weeks, and the letter stays valid for 9 months.
 Start here, not at a showflat.

 02